Taisiias/formmailer/README.md

 ![CircleCI badge](https://img.shields.io/circleci/project/github/Taisiias/formmailer.svg)

 FormMailer runs as a service and emails contents of forms posted on the specified websites.
-It is most useful as a simple backend that helps to receive user-submitted information from the static website contact/support forms.
+It is the most useful as a simple backend that helps to receive user-submitted information from the static website contact/support forms.

 ![Workflow](/img/formmailer-workflow.png)